junxit/us-congress-bills-113/metadata.md

 - 2014-07-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6998)
 - 2014-07-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6998)
 - 2014-07-29 — The title of the measure was amended.
 Agreed to without objection.
+- 2014-07-30 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.